nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `from`: Provide the new start date in `MM/yy` format
 - `to`: Provide the new end date in `MM/yy` format
 - `skills`: Provide a new skill
+  - Skills already listed will be omitted (case-sensitive)
+  - Example: When `Python` is listed as a skill, future updates with `Python` will be omitted, however `python` will be accepted as a new skill
-- `deadline`: Provide the description and deadline (in `dd/MM/yy` format) with a whitespace between them
+- `deadline`: Provide the description (case-insensitive) followed deadline (in `dd/MM/yy` format) with a whitespace between them
+  - Inputs after the deadline (till the next field) will be discarded

+> For fields with dates, the program only checks for the validity of dates (i.e. whether it exists).<br>
+> Logic checking (e.g. `from` cannot be after `to` etc) is not available, coming in v2.2.<br>
+> Please check your dates and deadlines to ensure they are correct.

 Valid Statuses for `status` flag:<br>
 - Application Pending (Default Status)